 - Ask them to wait outside and close the door - genuine callers will not mind.

-- Ring Quick Check on freephone 0800 013 22 90.
+- Ring Quick Check on the police non-emergency telephone number 101.
 The call will be answered personally and promptly by a trained operator.
 They will check with the company that the person at the door is genuine.
-If they are not or they think that there is something suspicious, they will contact the police immediately.
+If they are not or they think that there is something suspicious, the operator will be able to send the police directly to you.

 - Do not let anyone into the property until you are satisfied as to who they are.